RelationalAI CLI

 Cloning a Database

-command to clone a database by specifying the target and source databases in that order.
+You can clone a database by specifying the target and source databases, in that order.

 :